Poland demands Russia return 2010 presidential jet wreckage

 Warsaw has repeatedly asked Moscow to hand over the wreckage and black boxes, but each time Russia has said it will only do so when its own inquiry is finished.

-Ties have been strained since the crash, and also since Moscow's 2014 annexation of Crimea from Ukraine, as well as the recent spy poisoning row that prompted a string of tit-for-tat diplomatic expulsions between Russia and the West.
+Ties have been strained since the crash as well as Moscow's 2014 annexation of Crimea from Ukraine, which prompted the EU to impose sanctions against Russia.

 - Explosion? -

-Having rejected as a cover-up the conclusions of the earlier investigation that put the blame on human error and bad weather, the PiS government launched its own probe using new investigators.
+Having rejected the conclusions of the earlier investigation as a cover-up, the PiS government launched its own probe using new investigators.

 They suggested last year that an explosion was likely to have caused the aircraft to break up in the air.